 Figure 19 shows the control command flow from PoS with GM to each PoS and Figure 20 shows the notification command flow from each PoS to PoS with GM.

 In Figure 19, PoS with GM sends control commands to each PoS.
-Cipher communication of control commands uses MIS_Configuration_Update.
-Multicast cipher communication from PoS with GM to each PoS uses the MIS protocol protection.
+Protected control message of control commands uses MIS_Configuration_Update.
+Multicast protected control message from PoS with GM to each PoS uses the MIS protocol protection.

 —Transmission of the control command